Eterea/blender/docs/tips.md

 [The Most POWERFUL Way To Rig Bendy Bones in Blender - YouTube](https://www.youtube.com/watch?v=s0xE0G_uhZs&t=177s) (more complete and complex - Downloaded and also the sample **“Ultimate Bendy Bone Rig”** .blend)

----
+### Shape keys by bone transforms

+Shape keys (a.k.a. morph targets) can be driven by bone transforms

-**SHAPE KEYS (A.K.A.
-MORPH TARGETS) CAN BE DRIVEN BY BONE TRANSFORMS** — usually location, rotation, or scale.
+usually location, rotation, or scale.

 So we can: